jnjerin/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 #### Task 8: [8-for_ls]

-* Write a Bash script that displays
+* Write a Bash script that displays:
+  * The content of the current directory
+  * In a list format
+  * Where only the part of the name after the first dash is displayed

 #### Task 9: [9-to_file_or_not_to_file]